theodo/tyrion/README.md

 ## Installation:

-You need to use tyrion with node v12.
+You need to use tyrion with node v12 or v14.
 It is not currently working with superior version mainly because problems with the main tool with use: [NodeGit](https://github.com/nodegit/nodegit).

 Install Tyrion globally: `npm i -g tyrionl` (yes, `tyrionl` with a final `l`, it's not a typo).